 This is the point in the day to fill in what you haven’t done, attraction wise.
 If you are at Magic Kingdom for Extra Magic Hours then you should have plenty of time.
 If not, this might be a bit of whirlwind.
 We’ve already mentioned almost all of the attractions we enjoy and it may have been tough to get to them all.
 If you did then check out Storybook Circus.
 Later in the night Dumbo and the Barnstormer are a ghost town so you can walk ride on to the attractions.

-As the park’s closing, checking out the shops on Main Street is a good option.
+Right before closing, get in line for Seven Dwarfs Mine Train if you haven’t already.
+This will be the chance for the shortest line of the day and it won’t take actual park time away from other attractions since Magic Kingdom is closed.
+Once you’re off Mine Train, checking out the shops on Main Street is a good option.
 They’ll stay open a little later than the rest of the park.
 This is also a good time for photos around and in front of the castle.

 About 30 minutes after park closing time the castle will light up in a beautiful blue as Magic Kingdom says goodbye to guests with the beautiful ‘Kiss Goodnight’.
 Sitting down and watching this show is a perfect way to end a long busy day.
-It will run a few times after that initial showing and it’s always worth seeing.
+It will run a few times after that initial showing.
 I like to use this post-closing time for photos around the park and then cap the day off with watching the ‘Kiss Goodnight’ before heading to the hotel.
 Those able to stay up that long are rewarding with Magic Kingdom’s most subtle and intimate treat.

 That itinerary provides a nearly absurd amount to do in one day.
 Again, we recommend two days in Magic Kingdom but if you are trying to knock it out in one and get most of this done then I think you’ll thoroughly enjoy the day.
 While we try to make this clear in the itinerary, we absolutely recommend slowing down in some spots.
 As I mentioned, Liberty Square and the river are beautiful places to relax and explore in Magic Kingdom.
 We also like Fantasyland, Adventureland and Main Street as spots to soak in the atmosphere.
 Allowing time for a few minutes of wandering here and there can be the difference in a good or a great day.